-Waste Tire Amnesty will be back in 2020!
+Waste Tire Amnesty events are back as of April 8, 2020!

-El Dorado County, Community Development Services, Environmental Management Department (EMD), has partnered with El Dorado Disposal and South Tahoe Refuse to collect waste tires from residents of El Dorado County.
+The County of El Dorado, Environmental Management Department (EMD), has partnered with El Dorado Disposal and South Tahoe Refuse to collect waste tires from residents of El Dorado County.
 El Dorado County Residents can bring their waste tires to Waste Tire Amnesty Events for

 Events are temporarily suspended until the new grant contract are complete.
 Please watch this website for an opening date for the upcoming tire amnesty events.

-Please Note: Tires larger than 24” will not be accepted.
+Tires with an inside diameter of larger than 24” will

 NOTE: It is illegal to haul more than 9 waste tires at a time without approval from the Local Enforcement Agency (LEA).
 See below for more details.